Miguel Ángel Cano, Ph.D., MPH

 Ph.D., Texas A M University

 M.P.H., Texas A M Health Science Center

 B.A., Arizona State University

-Dr. Miguel Ángel Cano is an Assistant Professor in the Department of Epidemiology at Florida International University.
-He completed a Bachelor of Arts in psychology and minored in sociology and Chicana/o studies at Arizona State University.
-Dr. Cano later received a Doctorate in Psychology from Texas A M University and a Master of Public Health from the Texas A M Health Science Center.
-He also completed a Postdoctoral Fellowship in the Department of Health Disparities Research at The University of Texas MD Anderson Cancer Center.
-Dr. Cano’s program of research is in the area of health disparities among racial/ethnic groups with an emphasis in Hispanic/Latino populations.
-His primary research interests include 1) ethnocultural and social determinants of mental health and health behaviors associated with chronic disease, 2) syndemics of psychiatric symptoms/disorders and health behaviors, and 3) the development of evidence-based health promotion interventions for underserved racial/ethnic groups.
+Dr. Miguel Ángel Cano is an Assistant Professor in the Department of Epidemiology and a Faculty Affiliate of the Center for Research on U.S. Latino HIV/AIDS and Drug Abuse at Florida International University.
+He received a Bachelor of Arts in psychology and minored in sociology and Chicano (Mexican American) studies at Arizona State University.
+Dr. Cano also completed a Doctorate in Psychology from Texas A&M University, Master of Public Health from the Texas A&M Health Science Center, and a Postdoctoral Research Fellowship in the Department of Health Disparities Research at The University of Texas MD Anderson Cancer Center.